With healthcare vote in balance, McCain in 'good spirits' after surgery

 "Senator McCain is in good spirits and recovering comfortably at home with his family.
 On the advice of his doctors, Senator McCain will be recovering in Arizona this week.
 As available, more information on Senator McCain’s progress will be made public," said McCain spokeswoman Julie Tarallo.

+Senator Lindsey Graham, a close friend of the 80-year-old senator, told CNN that McCain had been growing forgetful in recent weeks.

+"I'm glad they found out what I think was the cause," Graham said.
+"After talking to him - I talked to him Sunday - (he was) just like the old John McCain, much more engaged in conversation."

-A friend who had talked to McCain, 80, said "he sounds great" and that he was so eager to get back into the action in Washington that he was musing about the prospect of taking a cross-country road trip.
+Another friend who had talked to McCain, said "he sounds great" and that he was so eager to get back into the action in Washington that he was musing about the prospect of taking a cross-country road trip.

 Changes in cabin pressure associated with air travel could harm the recovery for McCain, who survived a bout of melanoma in 2000.
 While his office has said the recovery could take a week, medical experts told the New York Times the recovery time for such procedures is often longer.

 "We hope John McCain gets better very soon.
-We miss him," Republican President Donald Trump said at a White House economic event.
+We miss him," Trump said at a White House economic event.
 "He's a crusty voice in Washington, plus we need his vote."

 Even with McCain, Republicans face plenty of obstacles to passage of the measure to replace the 2010 Affordable Care Act, popularly known as Obamacare.
 Democrats are united in opposition to the bill, and Collins estimated on Sunday that "eight to 10" Republicans still have serious doubts about it.